Marquee Screen Printing VS Digital Printing

 Digital printing over recent years has revolutionized the printing process.
 Ink jets spray ink either directly onto the surface of the medium used or in some process onto a special transfer paper first and then onto the fabric by applying heat.
 There are many high quality digital printers on the market such as HP & Roland.

 The type of digital printing method used will depend on the medium you are using.
-For example if you are printing on a 3×3 folding marquee or folding gazebo roof the type of fabric used will limit the printing method.
+For example, on a 3×3 folding marquee or folding gazebo roof the type of fabric used will limit the printing method.
 If the roof is made of PVC, then the ink must be applied from the digital printer directly onto the surface of the PVC.
 As with all digital printers full photographic artwork can be reproduced.
 In this method of applying directly onto the PVC, the ink is sitting on the surface of the PVC.
 After drying it is still relatively easy to scratch the ink off.
 A second process is recommended where the printed PVC is passed through a second machine that applies a clear lacquer on top of the printed PVC.
 Once dried, this will form a hard clear coat and will make it far more scratch resistant.

 Printing on polyester fabrics will require a different digital printing process.
 The best process is called heat sublimating or heat transfer digital printing.
 In this process the artwork is printed directly onto a special transfer paper.
 The polyester fabric will generally first be put through a heat machine at 200 degrees Celsius to preshrink the fabric.
 The next step is to align the fabric and printed paper on top of each other and then again passed through the heat press at 200 degrees.
 This ink is infused onto the surface of the polyester and also some ink will pass into the fibers.
 After printed, the ink cannot be scratched off making it a very durable product.